Lost in the Stars: Musical analysis

 Several of the songs, including the title song, had been reworked from an earlier, abortive Weill/Anderson play Ulysses Africanus.
 The title song had originally been written circa 1938 for that other play in African-American dialect, but had already been reworked to standard English by the time Weill's wife Lotte Lenya became the first to record the song in 1943.

 Weill wanted to use neither the "tom-tom" beat with which Americans were familiar nor the spirituals of the South, so he obtained recordings of Zulu music from Africa to study.
 In an interview with The New York Times however, Weill noted that "American spirituals are closer to African music than many people realize."
 In pointing out the set, he commented "Notice that this is an Anglican church.
 That is another influence that appears in the music.
 In general, the whole play has a Biblical tone that we hope the public will like."

 He was influenced by African American musical idioms through his use of spiritual melodies, blues and jazz.

-The title song "Lost in the Stars" enjoyed a measure of popular success, and versions of it were recorded by Anita O'Day, Frank Sinatra, Tony Bennett, Sarah Vaughan, Elvis Costello, Leonard Nimoy, William Shatner and many others.
+The title song "Lost in the Stars" enjoyed a measure of popular success, and versions of it were recorded by Anita O'Day, Frank Sinatra, Tony Bennett, Sarah Vaughan, Elvis Costello, Leonard Nimoy, William Shatner, Kurt Elling, Martin Gore and many others.
 The words, which in the musical are those of the minister Stephen Kumalo at the depth of his desperation, tell how God once "held all the stars in the palm of his hand... and they ran through his fingers like grains of sand, and one little star fell alone."

 Kumalo says that God sought and found the little lost star and "stated and promised he'd take special care so it wouldn't get lost again."
 However, at times, he thinks that God has forgotten his promise and that "we're lost out here in the stars."